Charmant Hiuchi Lifts & Terrain

 Charmant Hiuchi Snow

 The powder quality can be epic when it’s dumping or soon after, but otherwise the snow falls into the “very good” category because it’s typically wet coastal snow.
-The top elevation is somewhat typical of many of the Niigata ski resorts around Yuzawa, but lower than the main Myoko ski resorts.
+The top elevation is similar to many of the Niigata ski resorts around Yuzawa, but lower than the main Myoko ski resorts.
 What it does have in its favour with respect to the powder quality is the northeast to north facing slopes.
 Abundant snowfall combined with the good aspect is why the resort generally remains open until early May.

 Piste Snowboarding & Skiing Charmant Hiuchi